 - Pause and slowly raise your body upwards.

-2. List some female chest workouts that can be done with the at-home without equipment.
+1. List some chest workouts that can be done with the at-home without equipment.

 While most people associate working out with going to the gym, plenty of exercises can be done at home with minimal equipment.

-Building strong chest and back muscles can help improve posture, reduce the risk of injuries, and make everyday tasks like carrying groceries or lifting a child easier.
-Here is a simple yet effective back and chest workout for ladies looking to add some strength training to their workout routine.
+Building muscular chest and back muscles can help improve posture, reduce the risk of injuries, and make everyday tasks like carrying groceries or lifting a child easier.
+Here is a simple yet effective back and chest workout for ladies looking to add strength training to their workout routine.

 Start by doing 10 push-ups, then rest for 30 seconds.
 Next, do 10 rows with dumbbells, then rest for 30 seconds.
 Repeat the entire circuit three times.
 As you get stronger, you can increase the number of repetitions or add additional sets.